 The City also holds Electronic Waste Collection Events periodically where you can bring in your electronic waste like cell phones, TVs, computers, batteries, etc.

-There are many bottle depots in Edmonton that will give you money for your empties: cans, plastic bottles, glass bottles, drink cartons
+There are many bottle depots in Edmonton that will give you money for your empties: cans, plastic bottles, glass bottles, and drink cartons.

 - Small Appliances